Simple Pear Syrup Recipe

 • Strain thoroughly: Press every last drop of juice from the pulp when you strain it, to get all that concentrated pear flavor in your syrup.

 • Heat gently: Warm the honey slowly as it melts to keep the syrup from scorching, which will give it an off taste.
-I take the same care when melting the honey in my chocolate coffee creamer.

 • Adjust sweetness: Taste the syrup as you add the honey — its sweetness level will be affected by the natural sugar levels in the pears you use to make it, so you don’t want to add too much.